realduziy/PyCord-Bot/README.md

 NOTE: This bot is still in an early stage of development!
 At some point, I may use COGS when I understand more about bots and Python in general.
 I want this to be as simple as it can be so learning COGS is not on my list of priorities for the time being.

-Also do note that I don't claim to own any of the code that is used for this bot as most of it is from ChatGPT, StackOverflow, or Youtube!
+Also do note that I don't claim to own any of the code that is used for this bot as most of it is from ChatGPT, StackOverflow, and Youtube!

 What is PyCord-Bot?